xapi-project/dev-vm/README.md

-is needed if the component is temporarily broken due to an upstream dependency making breaking changes which we have not yet updated in [xs-opam](https://github.com/xapi-project/xs-opam) (or *cannot* yet change the dependency, as is the case with `lwt` as of writing this).
+is needed if the component is temporarily broken due to an upstream dependency making breaking changes which we have not yet updated in [xs-opam](https://github.com/xapi-project/xs-opam) (or *cannot* yet change the dependency).
 For `xenopsd` there is no additional pinning currently required.

 Then, the opam packages which `xenopsd` depends on must be installed: